Inedo/inedo-docs/Content/proget/feeds/nuget/howto-nuget-publish.md

 This guide will walk you through the process of setting up a NuGet ["Feed"](/docs/proget/feeds/feed-overview) in ProGet as a private, custom repository.
 We'll also cover how to create, push, and install NuGet packages from this repository.

-For guidance on scaling your internal NuGet packages, see [Best Practices for Authoring Private NuGet Packages at Scale](https://blog.inedo.com/nuget/best-practices-internal-nuget-packages/) on the Inedo blog.

 ## Step 1: Create and Name a NuGet Feed { #create-feed }

 Start by creating a NuGet feed to host your internal packages.
 Navigate to "Feeds" and "Create New Feed".
 Then select "NuGet (.NET) Packages".